oddhill/worksample-backend-api/README.md

 ## The API

-The API you will be building will be exposing data about books and the authors of these books.
+The API you will be building will be exposing data about books the authors of these books and the genres of the books.

 ### It should be possible to get data from the API in the following ways